deji0921/Contract-Self-Destruct-Trap/README.md

 2.  **`SelfDestructRegistry.sol`:** A simple on-chain registry that stores a list of contracts that are about to self-destruct.
 The off-chain detector writes to this registry.
 3.  **`SelfDestructTrap.sol`:** A stateless Drosera trap.
     *   `collect()`: This function is designed to be extremely cheap, returning an empty `bytes` array.
-    *   `shouldRespond()`: This `pure` function is called by Drosera operators.
+    *   `shouldRespond()`: This `view` function is called by Drosera operators.
 The data about armed targets is provided by the operators' off-chain detectors.
-It decodes the data and, if a target is armed, returns a payload for the `ResponseProtocol`.
+It decodes the data and, if a target is armed, performs a crucial on-chain check (`target.code.length > 0`) to ensure the contract has not already been destroyed before returning a payload for the `ResponseProtocol`.
 4.  **`ResponseProtocol.sol`:** This contract receives the payload from the trap and executes the rescue logic.
 It calls a pre-configured `EmergencyController` contract to perform actions like pausing the target contract or withdrawing assets.
-Authorization is handled by the Drosera network, which ensures only whitelisted operators can successfully call the `rescue` function.
+Authorization is handled by an `onlyDrosera` modifier, ensuring only a trusted Drosera relay contract can trigger the rescue.
+The contract also includes robust error handling to catch and log failed rescue attempts.

 ## Configure dev environment